jefersoneiji/social-app-front-end/README.md

 ### Some screens are demonstrated below and for a live preview accesss the following url https://hereislivepreview.com

 ### Insert screenshots here or gifs
-### Record tomorrow the screen gifs from: Login, Singup and flow between screeens
+### Change user names and add some more mockup users